jsiegenthaler/homebridge-eosstb/README.md

-# Works in Your Country (If you are with UPC / Ziggo / Telenet / Magenta or Virgin Media)
+# Works in Your Country (If you are with Magenta / Telenet / UPC / Virgin Media / Ziggo)
 As UPC operates in multiple countries under multiple brands, this plugin will work in a number of countries that use UPC TV systems.
 The known countries that use the same UPC TV system with the ARRIS DCX960 set-top box are:
+* Belgium: [Telenet](https://www2.telenet.be/en/).
+The Belgium’s call the DCX960 a **[Telenet TV-Box](https://www2.telenet.be/nl/klantenservice/ontdek-de-telenet-tv-box/)**.   **WORKING**
+* Great Britain: [Virgin Media](https://www.virginmedia.com/).
+The DCX960 is called the **[Virgin TV 360](https://www.virginmedia.com/shop/tv/virgin-tv-360)** box, introduced to in August 2020 (not for the older Virgin Media TiVo boxes).   **WORKING**
+* Netherlands: [Ziggo](https://www.ziggo.nl/).
+Here the DCX960 is called the **[Mediabox Next](https://www.ziggo.nl/televisie/mediaboxen/mediabox-next#ziggo-tv)**.   **WORKING**
 * Switzerland: [UPC Switzerland](https://www.upc.ch/en/).
-The DCX960 is called the **UPC TV Box**.
+The DCX960 is called the **[UPC TV Box](https://www.upc.ch/en/television/learn-about-tv/tv/)**.
 Also known as the EOSSTB.   **WORKING**
-* Netherlands: [Ziggo](https://www.ziggo.nl/).
-Here the DCX960 is called the **Mediabox Next (4K)**.   **WORKING**
-* Belgium: [Telenet](https://www2.telenet.be/en/).
-The Belgium’s call the DCX960 a **Telenet TV-Box**.   **WORKING**
-* United Kingdom and Ireland: [Virgin Media](https://www.virginmedia.com/).
-The DCX960 appears to be called the **Virgin TV 360** box, introduced to in August 2020.   **WORKING** Note: my plugin does not work with the older Virgin Media TiVo boxes.

 * Austria: [Magenta](https://www.magenta.at/).
-The DCX960 is called the **Entertain Box 4K**.   **TESTERS NEEDED**
+The DCX960 is called the **[Entertain Box 4K](https://www.magenta.at/entertain-box)**.   **TESTERS NEEDED**

-So if you subscribe to a TV service from one of these countries, you are lucky, this plugin will work for you.
+If you subscribe to a TV service from one of these countries, you are lucky, this plugin will work for you.

 May also work with other UPC countries, if you know of any, let me know.

-# Recent Major Achievements
-19 Mar 2021: Got VirginMedia working

-18 Mar 2021: Getting ready for Release v1.0.0, but might be able to squeeze some Virgin Media code fixes in before scheduled release date

-09 Feb 2021: Full multi-device support working properly

-06 Feb 2021: Full multi-device support added

-27 Feb 2021: Working on v0.1.14 with live channel change updates and many improvements

-25 Feb 2021: Released v0.1.10 with full profile support and mqtt EOSSTB device status support.

-20 Feb 2021: Resolved issues with homebridge v1.3.0 and improved robustness a lot

-16 Feb 2021: Got the plugin working as an External Accessory with the right Set-Top Box icon.
-Got the NPM package configured.
-You can now search for the plugin and install it in Homebridge.

-13 Feb 2021: Got the Telenet session working finally.
-This plugin now works properly with the Telenet TV-Boxes in Belgium.

 ## Made in Switzerland
 This plugin was written and tested on the author's EOS set-top box (ARRIS mediabox model DCX960/KK0L/A816/0000) in Switzerland.

 ## Why I chose the name EOSSTB
 I tried to find a good common name that works for this plugin for all countries.
 Each country uses a different marketing name for the box, so I could not use the local name.
 The EOS system, also known as the Horizon platform, runs on an ARRIS DCX960, but even this box comes in different types and with different firmware, so I decided not to use the model name.
-So, I stuck with the box identifier that appears in the mqtt messages: EOSSTB.
+I stuck with the box identifier that appears in the mqtt messages: EOSSTB.

 ## Disclaimer (The Legal Stuff)
 This plugin is not provided by UPC or Ziggo or Telenet or Magenta or Virgin Media any other affiliate of UPC.
 It is neither endorsed nor supported nor developed by UPC or any affiliates.